dolaameng/Udacity-SDC_Behavior-Cloning/README.md

 - Use `pip -r requirements.txt` to install python packages
 - Download [driving simulators from Udacity](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/5831f0f7_simulator-linux/simulator-linux.zip)
 - Download [zipped model files](https://github.com/dolaameng/Udacity-SDC_Behavior-Cloning/releases/download/v0.1/models.zip) and unzip it to create the `models` sub-folder.
-- Optionally save your training data in separate folders in `data` folder if you want to build model on your own data.
-An example of `data` folder will be:
+- Optionally create a subfolder `data` and save your training data in it, if you want to build a model on your own data.
+An example of the `data` folder structure is:
 ```
 data
 ├── headers.csv